 Bill Neukom

-University of Washington Rankings
+University of Washington rankings

-University of Washington is ranked #36 on the Best Education Companies to Work For in Washington list.
+University of Washington is ranked #36 on the Best Education companies to work for in Washington list.
 Zippia's Best Places to Work lists provide unbiased, data-based evaluations of companies.
 Rankings are based on government and proprietary data on salaries, company financial health, and employee diversity.

-Average University of Washington Salary
+University of Washington diversity

 We calculated University of Washington’s diversity score by measuring multiple factors, including the ethnic background, gender identity, and language skills of University of Washington’s workforce.